 The Arc de Triomphe is another popular Paris feature.
 Standing at the western end of the Champs Elysees, it’s also the location of the World War I Tomb of the Unknown Soldier.

-All who fought and died in the French Revolutionary and Napolenic wars are honoured here.
+A lot of those who fought and died in the French Revolutionary and Napoleonic wars are honoured here.
 The inscribed walls also list French victories and important figures from these historic battles.

 Louvre Museum

 Be ready for a crowd when you arrive.
-A large group of eager tourists stand behind a barrier all vying for a prime position to capture the perfect picture.
+A large group of eager tourists stand behind a barrier daily all vying for a prime position to capture the perfect picture.
+My advice is to come early when the crowds are not as big.

 Champs Elysees